-

 Solar fuel synthesis is a sustainable and potentially economical

-technology for producing energy carriers such as “green” H2 fuel
+technology for producing energy carriers such as “green” H2

-oxidation half-reaction, which is kinetically and energetically
+by the water oxidation half-reaction, which is kinetically and

-demanding, requires often expensive catalysts and produces solely
+energetically demanding, requires often expensive catalysts and

-including quantum dots and carbon-based light absorbers, as well
+photocatalysts, including quantum dots and carbon-based light

-as photoelectrochemical platforms to convert plastic- or
+absorbers, as well as photoelectrochemical platforms to convert

-reforming technology.
+solar reforming technology.
 The oxidative upcycling of biomass and

 plastic waste can thereby by coupled to the reductive production